yarapaz/proxy-solutions/README.md

 ![Proxy Solutions](./docs/assets/images/proxy-solutions-1.jpg)

-# Anonymous Proxy
+# Proxy Solutions

-Anonymous Proxy is a HTML and SASS (SCSS) web layout project built and developed by Yara Paz Gordillo (junior Front End Developer) as part of her final evaluation of Adalab's Web Programming Bootcamp Module 1.
+Proxy Solutions is a HTML and SASS (SCSS) web layout project built and developed by Yara Paz Gordillo (junior Front End Developer) as personal project of her final evaluation of Adalab's Web Programming Bootcamp Module 1.

 In this project you will find a complete responsive Front-End solutions website following the subsequent guidelines: